 - Important Dates to Remember

-- How To: Have the Best Valentine’s Day at Home
+- How To: Improve the Air Quality in Your Home

 February 14: Valentine's Day

 February 22 – 24: Chicago Golf Show

 We did it!
 Congratulations to the Hales Property Management team for reaching our 2018 Food Drive goal.
 The effort provided over 18,000 meals to those in need and landed us at the top of the Greater Chicago Food Depository virtual food drives.